Hello and welcome to SpoT-Lights, the Space on Tap blog.

 In this guest blog Jane explores the home office space as a working environment as part of a series of writings on the theme of Happy@Homeworking.
 You can also read Jane's recent article '15 ways to make your home-office a happy workplace' if you want to find out more!

-Power-napping, hot-desking, brand rooms, humour policy, office concierge, duvet days.
+Workspace is changing Power-napping, hot-desking, brand rooms, humour policy, office concierge, duvet days.
 No longer viewed as cranky or even cutting edge these concepts and many more like them are increasingly becoming accepted and adopted by businesses interested in attracting and retaining people who want, and need, more than financial inducement to work effectively.

 Right now with resources and capacity stretched to capacity, everyone needs to work harder and smarter.
 In order to gain that extra ‘discretionary energy’ from their workforce, employers must think differently about the conditions they offer around ‘The Job’ itself.
 Many of the improvements they are making are environmental and are as relevant and advantageous - if not more so - to people based at home as to those in the traditional workplace.